MLP-GAF/CM_Project/README.md

 | Giacomo Antonioli | g.antonioli3@studenti.unipi.it    |                           | <a href="https://github.com/Giacomo-Antonioli"> Giacomo Antonioli</a> |
 | Paolo Fasano      | p.fasano1@studenti.unipi.it       | p.fasano99@hotmail.com    | <a href="https://github.com/PFasano99/">Paolo Fasano</a> |
 | Malio Li          | m.li6@studenti.unipi.it           |                           | <a href="https://github.com/xiaoli98">Malio Li</a>       |

+---
+A board for the organization of this project can be found at <a href="https://github.com/MLP-GAF/CM_Project/projects/1">CM Board</a>